Can COVID-19 be treated? Does blood from survivors help? Experts answer our questions on antibodies.

 Luckily, experts say serological tests are accurate long after someone has recovered

-Serological tests, which work by detecting antibodies in the blood, are accurate for a very long time after infection.
+Serological tests, which work by detecting antibodies in the blood, can be accurate for a very long time after infection.
 Your body starts making antibodies against the coronavirus between seven and 21 days after you’re infected, Racaniello says.
 Those initial antibodies typically stick around in your system for about three months, while other antibodies take a little longer to develop and can be found in your blood years after you’ve had COVID-19.
 “Their levels go down gradually,” Racaniello says.
 “But there will always be a low level in the blood that you can detect for years and years after infection.”
 Serological tests can detect both types of antibodies.

 These tests, which are already starting to be rolled out in New York, could be critical in revealing how many total Americans were really infected with the virus.